What Is ERP Integration? A Complete Explanation

 This involves identifying the apps that should collect and store data from your ERP as well as those that should deliver data to your ERP (there’s often overlap).

-Each potential integration can offer up a different answer.
+Each potential integration can offer a different answer.
 When integrating your ERP with your CRM, you likely want many of the data flows to operate in real-time (e.g. creating a sales order in the ERP once it’s created in the CRM).
 Conversely, other integrations can use data flows that get executed in batches (e.g. creating new rows in Google Sheets for clients that get added to your ERP system)

 Many data flows should be flexible, where the actions that get taken depend on different circumstances.

-Create a plan for exceptions
+4. Create a Plan for Exceptions

 No integration is immune to issues.
 You have API outages to contend with, system outages to consider, data that can go missing, and the list goes on.